 - Talking in Your Dreams

 - Tempting Fate: When Jarrell is taking the test to obtain the Dagger he says "This is a piece of cake!"
 Then it got worse.

 - That Was Not A Dream: Chandler has a dream of taunting the Big Bad exactly like you'd expect Eddie Murphy to do, who burns a three-inch scar into the inside of his arm for his chutzpah.
 When he wakes up, the scar's still there.
-But the part where Kee Nang stripped and flirted with him, "That part was dream!"
+But the part where Kee Nang flirted with him, "That part was dream!"

 - Trickster Mentor: The Old Man.
 His first appearance is as a street vendor who tricks Jarrell out of his money as a Secret Test of Character.